Organic Farm Advisory

 Rutgers Cooperative Extension Field Guides: These concise guides help with decision making from pre-planting to harvest.
 For each crop listed, learn what pests to proactively look for as the season progresses, how to look for them, and when to take action.

-Cucurbit downy mildew was confirmed on cucumber in southern New Jersey (Salem County) today.
-This is the first report of CDM in New Jersey this growing season.
-All cucumber growers are encouraged to add downy mildew specific fungicides to their weekly maintenance spray programs.
-All growers should scout cucumber plantings as well as all other cucurbit crops for symptoms.
-CDM was reported late last week in on cucumber in Maryland (Dorchester County).
+Cucurbit downy mildew was confirmed on pumpkin near Bridgeton in Cumberland County, New Jersey on 7/31/18.
+This is the fourth report of CDM in New Jersey this growing season.
+All cucurbit growers are encouraged to add downy mildew specific fungicides to their weekly maintenance spray programs.
+The 2018 FRAC Table for Cucurbit Downy and Powdery Mildew Control in the mid-Atlantic Region can be found and downloaded for FREE here.
+All growers should scout fields on a regular basis.
 To track the progress of cucurbit downy mildew in the US through the CDMpipe website through NCSU please click here.